microsoft/maro/docs/source/key_components/geographic_visualization.rst

 Dependency
 ----------

-Env-geographic's startup depends on docker and docker-compose.
+Env-geographic's startup depends on **docker** and **docker-compose**.
 Therefore, users need to install docker on the machine and ensure that it can run normally.
 User could get docker through `Docker installation <https://docs.docker.com/get-docker/>`_.

 We suggest that the version of docker should >= 1.20 and the version of docker-compose should >= 1.27.

-For windows users, make sure to switch on your Hyper-V service to ensure docker could start successfully.
+For windows users, make sure to switch on your **Hyper-V** service to ensure docker could start successfully.
-Besides, users should make sure that their machine could execute shell commands in any directory.
+Besides, users should make sure that their machine could execute **shell commands** in any directory.
 We suggest that windows users could install git bash to meet this requirement.

 How to Use?